Covid 19 Delta outbreak: 172 cases as country moves into traffic light system - NZ Herald

 Traffic light system

-The traffic light system will see Auckland exit lockdown and enter the red setting, with a return of many activities including dining at bars, cafes and restaurants.
+Auckland will exit lockdown and enter the red traffic light setting, with a return of many activities including dining at bars, cafes and restaurants.

 Much of the country, including the South Island, will move to orange, which removes gathering limits for locations using vaccine passes.